nypesap/nypesap.github.io/docs/exp/index.md

 ---
 title: Experience
+description: Explore our portfolio, showcasing our delivery across industries and technologies.
 ---

 Our team at Nype brings 8 years of SAP Fiori expertise, developing applications in demanding projects.